Astor63/BL2-Mods/Custom Gear/SMG Dahl Discord Solver - Bloody Edition/ReadMe.md

   ```
   [ ] set GD_Weap_SMG.Barrel.SMG_Barrel_Bandit_Lascaux ZoomWeaponAttributeEffects ((AttributeToModify = AttributeDefinition'D_Attributes.Weapon.WeaponAutomaticBurstCount',ModifierType = MT_PreAdd,BaseModifierValue = (BaseValueConstant = 1.000000, BaseValueAttribute = None, InitializationDefinition = None, BaseValueScaleConstant = 1.000000)))
   ```
-  - This mod use the *Pistol GyroJet Firing Mode*, so if you use any mode that changes the attributes from this Firing Mode, it will affect this mod, and obviously the firing of the Discord Solver.
-In this case, Just revert the modification done previously to it.
+  - This mod use the *Pistol Explosive GyroJet Bullet*, so if you use any mode that changes the attributes from this Firing Mode, it will affect this mod, and obviously the firing of the *Discord Solver*.
+In this case, just revert the modification done previously to it.

   - This mode use Grenade Damage for the Splash Format, so if you are going to use the Discord Solver with a Siren character :warning: Maya :warning: , don't forget to toggle the Grenade Damage to Reaper Splash Damage.